google-marketing-solutions/adios/README.md

 1. Now you can run or schedule the Adios services using the Adios menu

+## Assets generation
+Note: this step is not required if you already have the assets.

+## Assets upload and linking to Add Groups

 ## Testing performance of the generated assets

 Many advertisers want to measure the impact of adding generated assets.